LBHackney-IT/Data-Platform-Playbook/docs/Glossary.md

  ### Data Warehouse
 This is a store of 'gold standard' data that is ready for analysis or publication.
 It is the result of processes to ingest, clean and transform data in the data lake
  ### Docker
+Software platform that enables to run programs in any environment.
+In Docker, programs are defined as 'containers' that contain the full operating system and configuration items that the program requires.
+In the data platform, we use Docker to replicate the AWS Glue environment on a local machine.
+This enables us to write and test pySpark scripts locally before making them available a jobs in the platform.
  ### Environments
 The platform has 3 [Environments](https://lbhackney-it.github.io/Data-Platform-Playbook/environments): Development (used by engineers in the Data Platform team), Pre-Production/Staging (used by analysts to prototype processes to ingest or transform data) and Production (used by analysts to schedule and ‘productionise’ processes)
  ### ETL (EXTRACT, TRANSFORM AND LOAD)